Enzo17101/Enzo17101/README.md

 ### 👨‍💻 A bit about me

 I'm an engineer with a dual background from Polytech Tours and the University of Sherbrooke.
 I love bridging the gap between traditional software engineering and the emerging world of artificial intelligence.
-I don't just plug into APIs; I enjoy running models locally, understanding the hardware acceleration behind them, and building the architectures that support them.
+I don't just plug into APIs; I enjoy running models locally, understanding all the maths behind them, and building the architectures that support them.

 - 🌍 Currently exploring full-time opportunities in the **Grand Ouest** region of France.
 - 🗣️ English (fluent/C1) & Native French.